Enjoy Happy Trails, the free monthly newsletter from Hiking For Her.

 What's all the fuss about prehiking conditioning and strength?

-Muscles are what I regard as the faithful dogs of the body.
+Skeletal muscles are what I call "the faithful dogs" of the body.

 You ask (or demand), they oblige.

 So I feel that it's unkind to ask these faithful servants to work hard without a good stretch, both before and after a hike.

 Quick and easy stretches like those I provide in that link will keep your faithful, hard working muscles less prone to aches the next day: a real concern on backpacking trips, really more of a nuisance for day hikes.